5T33Z0/Clover-Crate/System_Parameters/README.md

 If enabled, the cache will be skipped on each boot.
 And just like `InjectKexts`, this key defines the global rule, so the value defined on Custom Entries will override this one.

 ## NvidiaWeb
-If key value is true, it will allow access to load and use Nvidia WebDriver kexts from macOS 10.12 onwards.
-You still need to install Nvidia Web Drivers of course, which are only supported up to macOS High Sierra (10.13.6).
+If enabled, this will allow to load and use the Nvidia WebDriver kexts for NVIDIA GeForce Cards from macOS 10.12 onwards.
+You still need to install the [**Nvidia Web Drivers**](https://www.tonymacx86.com/nvidia-drivers/), which are only supported up to macOS High Sierra (10.13.6).